 http:// <midTierServer>/arsys/forms/<ARSystemServer>/AR System User Preference

 The BMC Remedy Mid Tier does not use the operating system locale settings.
 It uses the preference records created in the AR System User Preference form if the AR System server on which the form resides is enabled as a preference server.
-(For details about the fields on each tab in this form, see Setting the AR System User Preference form.)
+(See Setting user preferences in the BMC Remedy Mid Tier.
+For details about the fields on each tab in this form, see Setting the AR System User Preference form.)
 If a user does not have a preference record, the default Java settings for the operating system's locale are used.